Border Collie Insurance

 How We Rated Each Provider

-We analyzed data from multiple online sources to create a balanced rating using these core factors:
+MoneyGeek analyzed data from multiple online sources to build a balanced rating across three factors:

-- Affordability (50% of score): Based on how each provider’s prices compare with competitors across all coverage profiles.
-We also considered available discounts, though most companies offer similar ones.
+• Affordability (50%): Premium comparisons across all coverage profiles drove this score.
+We also weighed available discounts, though most companies offer similar ones.

-- Customer Experience (30% of score): Determined through overall sentiment from verified reviews and ratings across the web.
-Companies with more positive feedback earned higher scores.
+• Customer Experience (30%): Verified reviews and ratings from across the web determined this score.
+Companies with more positive feedback earned higher marks.